gewarren/docs/docs/csharp/programming-guide/types/casting-and-type-conversions.md

 ---
 # Casting and type conversions (C# Programming Guide)

-Because C# is statically-typed at compile time, after a variable is declared, it cannot be declared again or assigned a value of another type unless that type is implicitly convertible to the variable's type.
+Because C# is statically typed at compile time, after a variable is declared, it cannot be declared again or assigned a value of another type unless that type is implicitly convertible to the variable's type.
 For example, the `string` cannot be implicitly converted to `int`.
 Therefore, after you declare `i` as an `int`, you cannot assign the string "Hello" to it, as the following code shows:

 ```csharp
 int i;